rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 ```

++ `on404` **string or function**

+Functions are supplied the response for 100% custom response handling.
+Otherwise, if set to a string, this option will be treated as an ordinary file path and abide rules for gzipping / in-memory cache.

 + `debug` **boolean** (*optional*) **number** (*optional*) **function** (*optional*)

 Debugging in Lactate is level-based (*bases: `0`, `1`*).
 Level `0` logs completed request information, status codes, etc..
 Level `1` provides more details along the service.
 You may override the default debug function (*console.log*) with your own.